LunarWatcher/Taskranger/.github/CONTRIBUTING.md

 ## I have a question!

+For the time being, questions should be directed to [GitHub discussions][2].
+[The issue tracker][1] can also be used, but it's preferred to use GitHub discussions.
+Issues should primarily be reserved for bugs, or questions where there's a _very high_ probability it's triggered by a bug.

-For the time being, questions should be directed to [the issue tracker][1].
-Use the question template to get started.
-Don't forget to include all relevant information.
-If you're having trouble with a specific feature, it's usually a good idea to try to reproduce it just from the details in your question.
-A Discord server may be set up in the future, but for now, use GitHub issues.
+Use the question template to get started if you pick issues.
+Either way, don't forget to include all relevant information.
+If you're having trouble with a specific feature, it's usually a good idea to try to reproduce it just from the details in your question - if you can't reproduce it with the steps you have in your issue/discussion, how are others meant to?
+A Discord server may be set up in the future, but for now, use GitHub discussions.

 ## I found the issue templates to be unclear